Altona, Manitoba: Attractions

 The community is home to the largest replica of a famous painting by Vincent van Gogh.
 It was named 'The largest painting on an easel by The Guinness Book of World Records in 1998.
 It was the first of three works in the Big Easel Project by local artist Cameron Cross, based on the painting Sunflowers.
 The base (easel) stands at 76'6" and the canvas was made by laminating together 24 sheets of 3/4" plywood and splattering it with 17 gallons of paint to create the picture.
 Altona is also home to the Gallery in the Park, a heritage home turned fine art gallery and outdoor sculpture garden.

 The Trans Canada Trail goes through Altona, heading south to Gretna and west to Rosengart through Buffalo Creek Nature Park.

-Oakview Golf & Country Club is located 9.5 km south of Altona.

 Infrastructure

 Altona Municipal Airport is about 2.8 km southeast of the town.

 Manitoba Highway 30 is the main north–south route.
 It begins in Gretna, and passes on the east border of Altona to Rosenfeld.

 Manitoba Provincial Road 201 is the main east–west route.

 In the late 1990s the town, in partnership with various businesses and volunteers, embarked on an ambitious plan to improve recreation facilities.
 In 2000, the Altona Aquatic Centre opened to rave reviews, a trails system was started, and in 2003 the Millennium Exhibition Centre opened.
 This 75,000 square-foot facility features an ice arena, curling arena, banquet hall, meeting rooms, running track, concessions, kitchens and community spaces.
 Since then, other recreation facilities have been added such as a triples tennis court, a large playground, and most recently in 2013 a $250,000 skate park, and a second full size baseball diamond set to open in 2014 – to be known as Access Field.